jidongbsu/cs333/labs/firewall/README.md

 **Explanation**: this command will establish an ssh connection from VM1 to VM2, and it also tells ssh, any connection to remote port 9000 of VM2, will now be forwarded, by the ssh server running on VM2, to port 80 of VM1.

-Troubleshooting: Here if you can't ssh from VM1 to VM2, it's likely you didn't change /etc/default/ufw, refer to slides: DEFAULT_INPUT_POLICY needs to be changed from DROP to ACCEPT.
+**Troubleshooting**: Here if you can't ssh from VM1 to VM2, it's likely you didn't change /etc/default/ufw, refer to slides: DEFAULT_INPUT_POLICY needs to be changed from DROP to ACCEPT.
 After changing the file, you may need to reload ufw:

 ```console
 # sudo ufw reload